Justin-Sawyer/recipeas-and-greens/README.md

 		Although recipes are not date stamped as they are published, they are published in "most recent" order.
 Each recipe card show both the name and an image (if added) of the finished recipe.
 As above, if no image is added, then the card displays an image of the applications home page banner.

-		5) I want the possibility to both search for recipes but also to simply view recipes based on their category or level of difficulty via a simple click of buttons.
+		5) I want the possibility to both search for recipes and also to simply view recipes based on their category or level of difficulty via a simple click of buttons.
 Thus, on the loading page (but not within the navigation) I want to see buttons listing (for example) "Quick and Easy", "Challenging" or "Difficult".
 On pressing these links, I want to be presented with the most recently uploaded recipes within these criteria.
-Conversly, if I press the button "Category", I want to be taken to a generic page that list (with images overlaid by the category name) each category.
+Conversely, if I press the button "Category", I want to be taken to a generic page that lists (with images overlaid by the category name) each category.
 Upon clicking these images, I then want to be taken to a page showing the most recently uploaded recipes within that category.

 		This has been achieved by the addition of "Search by ..." buttons.

 		6) I want to be encouraged to join the community and thus enter my own recipes for the community to use and enjoy.
-Although there might not be monetary incentives for joining the community, I would like to to be made clear that there are indeed advantages to joining, such as the possibility to mark recipes as personal favourites.
+Although there might not be monetary incentives for joining the community, I would like it to to be made clear that there are indeed advantages to joining, such as the possibility of marking recipes as personal favourites.
 I want this functionality so that I do not have to keep scrolling through a potentially endless list of recipes before finding the recipe I enjoyed preparing (and eating!) last week, last month or last year.

 		On each page where either a recipe grid or recipe itself is shown, the user can favourite recipes by simply clicking either an icon or a button.
 Additionally, on the user's profile page, the user has 3 recipe lists: the user's own published recipes, the user's favourite recipes published by others, and recipes untried by the user.
 All are shown in reverse order of publication (ie, most recently published is first).
 On the user's profile page, as the user favourites recipes, these are auto-updated into the user's list of favourites.